-4.4.3 Dive time warning
+4.4.4 Dive time warning

-If you have enabled the dive time warning, this will be shown when the selected time is reached.
-Refer to chapter 3.2.4.1 Dive time warning for setting this warning.
+If you have enabled the dive time warning, this will be shown by a screen like the below when the selected time is reached.
+Refer to chapter 3.2.4.1 Setting the dive time warning to learn how to enable this warning.

-4.4.4 Turning time
+4.4.5 Turning time

-When dive time warning is activated the A1 will alert you when it's time to turn around and start ascending to the surface.
+When dive time warning is activated the A2 will alert you when it's time to turn around and start ascending to the surface.

-4.4.5 No-stop time = 2 minute warning
+4.4.6 No-stop time = 2 minute warning

-If you wish to avoid unintentionally performing a decompression dive, the A1 can activate a warning when the no-stop time reaches 2 minutes.
-This applies to both L0 no-stop and MB no-stop time (see chapter:4.6 for more information on MB level diving).
+If you wish to avoid unintentionally performing a decompression dive, the A2 can activate a warning when the no-stop time reaches 2 minutes.
+This applies to both L0 no-stop and MB no-stop time (see chapter 4.7 Diving with MB-levels for more information on MB-level diving).
 It gives you the opportunity to start ascending before incurring a decompression stop or a level stop obligation.

-4.4.6 No-stop time warning
+4.4.7 No-stop time warning

-The A1 can activate a warning when the first mandatory decompression stop appears.
+The A2 can activate a warning when the first mandatory decompression stop appears.
 This alerts you to the fact that a direct ascent to the surface is no longer possible.

-4.4.7 CNS O2 warning (over 75%)
+4.4.8 CNS O2 warning (over 75%)

-The A1 tracks your oxygen uptake via the CNS $O_2$ clock.
-If the calculated value of CNS $O_2$ reaches 75%, the A1 will emit a sequence of audible beeps for 12 seconds and the following display will be shown.
+The A2 tracks your oxygen uptake via the CNS O_2 clock.
+If the calculated value of CNS O_2 reaches 75%, the A2 will emit a sequence of audible beeps for 12 seconds and the following display will be shown.

-4.4.8 CNS O2 alarm (100%)
+4.4.9 CNS O2 alarm (100%)

-The A1 tracks your oxygen uptake via the CNS $O_2$ clock.
-If the calculated value of CNS $O_2$ reaches 100%, the A1 will emit a sequence of audible beeps for 12 seconds and the CNS 100% alarm will be shown.
+The A2 tracks your oxygen uptake via the CNS O_2 clock.
+If the calculated value of CNS O_2 reaches 100%, the A2 will emit a sequence of audible beeps for 12 seconds and the CNS 100% alarm will be shown.

-When the CNS $O_2$ reaches 100% there is danger of oxygen toxicity.
+When the CNS O_2 reaches 100% there is danger of oxygen toxicity.
 Start the procedure to terminate the dive.

-4.4.9 L0 no-stop time = 2 minute warning
+4.4.10 L0 no-stop time = 2 minute warning

-When diving with an MB level higher than L0, the underlying L0 information is not directly visible on the display (though it is accessible as alternate information).
-You can choose to have your A1 warn you when the underlying L0 no-stop time reaches 2 minutes while diving with an active MB level higher than L0.
+When diving with an MB-level higher than L0, the underlying L0 information is not directly visible on the display (though it is accessible as alternate information).
+You can choose to have your A2 warn you when the underlying L0 no-stop time reaches 2 minutes while diving with an active MB-level higher than L0.

-4.4.10 Entering decompression warning
+4.4.11 Entering decompression warning

-The A1 can activate a warning when the first mandatory decompression stop appears.
+The A2 can activate a warning when the first mandatory decompression stop appears.
 This alerts the diver to the fact that a direct ascent to the surface is no longer possible.
-This warning applies to dives with the computer set to L0-L5.
+This warning applies to dives with the computer set to L0-L9.

-4.4.11 Missed decompression stop alarm
+4.4.12 Missed decompression stop alarm

-If in the presence of a required decompression stop you ascend more than 0.5m/2ft above the required stop, the A1 will indicate an alarm: MISSED DECO.
+If in the presence of a required decompression stop you ascend more than 0.5m/2ft above the required stop, the A2 will indicate an alarm: MISSED DECO.
 This will continue for as long as you stay 0.5m/2ft or more above the required stop.